Mercerenies/latitude/spec/ii_standard_library/kernel.md

 Returns the number of objects which are currently allocated for the current VM.

+### `Kernel GC limit.`

+Returns the number of objects which will trigger the garbage collector.

 ### `Kernel GC trace.`

 Enables tracing for the garbage collector.
 When the garbage collector